3nematix/MeetingRooms/README.md

 * Now, I'm going to set postgres user password to 'Testpass1234'<br/>`ALTER USER postgres WITH PASSWORD 'Testpass1234';`.
 After successfull Query in your terminal, you should see `ALTER ROLE`.

-* Don't forget to create a Database, in this case I will create a Database named - `meetingsapi`, `CREATE DATABASE meetingsapi;`.
+* Don't forget to create a Database, in this case, I will create a Database named - `meetingsapi`, `CREATE DATABASE meetingsapi;`.

-* So far we got everything up and running, now we need to change `HBA` and `CONFIG` files, to get their location we simply send few queries `SHOW HBA_FILE;` and `SHOW CONFIG_FILE;`, you can exit with `ctrl + d`.
+* So far we got everything up and running, now we need to change `HBA` and `CONFIG` files, to get their location we simply send a few queries `SHOW HBA_FILE;` and `SHOW CONFIG_FILE;`, you can exit with `ctrl + d`.

-* I'm going to use a simple line text editor for Unix and Linux `sudo nano /etc/postgresql/10/main/pg_hba.conf`, scroll to the bottom and add a line `host all all 0.0.0.0/00 md5`, this will let PostgreSQL to accept the connections not only from localhost.
+* I'm going to use a simple line text editor for Unix and Linux `sudo nano /etc/postgresql/10/main/pg_hba.conf`, scroll to the bottom and add a line `host all all 0.0.0.0/00 md5`, this will let PostgreSQL accept the connections not only from localhost.

 * Also we need to specify the TCP/IP address(es) on which the server will listen for connections from client applications, we can do that by typing `sudo nano /etc/postgresql/10/main/postgresql.conf` and then adding `listen_addresses = '*'` to the bottom line.

-* After all these changes made, we need to restart the PostgreSQL server with `sudo service postgresql restart`.
+* After all these changes are made, we need to restart the PostgreSQL server with `sudo service postgresql restart`.

 <b>3.
 Setting up the project</b>